 Throughout the 70’s, the interaction between the environment, the economy, and society would dominate sustainability thinking.
 This “three spheres” model would be the basis for charters and policy passed through to the 2000’s; and is still used today, occasionally also featuring other sub-domains such as culture, technology, or politics.

 While sustainability was first focused on pollution and depletion of resources, that definition has evolved and grown, as most things do.
-Today we consider sustainability as the interconnection between the biosphere and human civilisation; for a society to live sustainably it must be able to coexist with the natural world while ensuring the needs and rights of its citizens are protected.
+Today we consider sustainability as the interconnection between the biosphere and human civilization; for a society to live sustainably it must be able to coexist with the natural world while ensuring the needs and rights of its citizens are protected.

 The oft-quoted definition of sustainability, defined by the UN World Commission on Environment and Development in their 1983 report Our Common Future is sustainable development “meets the needs of the present without compromising the ability of future generations to meet their own needs.”